 Formatting your ETDR

 Your ETDR must follow specific formatting guidelines.
 The ETDR Handbook outlines these requirements.
-The ETDR Handbook (pdf) and other tools and resources in this site demonstrate how to correctly format your ETDR to meet Graduate School requirements.
+The ETDR Handbook (PDF) , the ETDR Formatting Checklist, and other tools and resources in this site demonstrate how to correctly format your ETDR to meet Graduate School requirements.
 ETDR submission and other requirements must be completed by specific deadlines in order for students to graduate and participate in commencement with a designated term.
-Refer to the Deadlines for Graduation and ETDR Submission Checklists at the beginning of the term in which you intend to graduate to make a plan for completing all requirements on time.
+Refer to the Graduation and commencement checklists at the beginning of the term in which you intend to graduate to make a plan for completing all requirements on time.

-If you have questions on any aspect of your ETDR, start by utilizing the resources listed on the right side of this page.
-Additionally, help is available through the Graduate School and the Information Technology Help Desk.
+If you have questions on any aspect of your ETDR, start by utilizing the templates, tools, and resources.
+Additionally, help is available through the Graduate School and the IT Service Desk.
 See Help and Contact Information to determine which office to contact for your specific question.